pnhuy/minima/_posts/2021-04-13-Introduction-to-Graph-theory.md

 <figure>
     <img src="https://i.stack.imgur.com/3zwRU.png">
-    <figcaption>The Vertex connectivity is 1, because removing the vertex A makes 2 connected components <br> (Credit <a href="https://math.stackexchange.com/questions/1951447/find-a-graph-that-has-a-high-minimum-degree-but-low-connectivity-and-edge-conne">stackexchange</a>)</figcaption>
+    <figcaption>The Vertex connectivity is 1, because removing the vertex A makes 2 connected components <br> (<a href="https://math.stackexchange.com/questions/1951447/find-a-graph-that-has-a-high-minimum-degree-but-low-connectivity-and-edge-conne">stackexchange</a>)</figcaption>
 </figure>

 When $G$ is a complete graph, it has no vertex cuts.
 Because removing any vertex and its incident edges still leaves a complete graph.